sapegin/sapegin.me/src/content/blog/avoid-reassigning-variables.md

 This pizza will always have salami on it!

-**Info:** The `const` and `let` keywords are relatively new in JavaScript, and were introduced in ECMAScript 2015.
-Before that, we only had the `var` keyword, which is no longer recommended.
-The main difference is that the `const` and `let` are block-scoped, while the `var` is function-scoped.
+**Info:** The `const` and `let` keywords are relatively new in JavaScript and were introduced in ECMAScript 2015.
+Before that, JavaScript only had the `var` keyword, which is no longer recommended.
+The main difference is that `const` and `let` are block-scoped (meaning, the variable is accessible inside a single block, such as an `if` condition or a `for` loop), while `var` is function-scoped (meaning, the variable is accessible anywhere within in a function).
 Additionally, we can now choose whether to allow reassignments or not, depending on which keyword we use to declare a variable.

 Most of the time, we can write code without reassignments, making it easier to reason about.

 **Info:** Arrays and objects can also be _mutated_, even if they are defined using the `const` keyword.
-We talk about mutation in the [next chapter](/blog/avoid-mutation/).
+We talk about mutation in the next chapter, [Avoid mutation](/blog/avoid-mutation/).

 ## Don’t reuse variables